dspeyer/dspeyer.github.io/magic.md

 A wizard, including a latent wizard, can use a magic gem as the cost of a spell.
 The gem's rating is decreased by the spell's.
 Once the rating is reduced to zero, the gem reverts to being a mundane crystal and the spell that created the gem counts as completed.

 An active wizard can create a magic gem using a spell.
 The spell's rating is 1.2 times the rating of the gem to be created, rounded up.
 By default, the gem lasts one hour, though a shorter time may be chosen at no additional cost.
 Gems empowerments count against the limit of active spells.
+They cannot be combined with Metamagics of Targeting.

 In theory, magic gems could form without spells given the right combination of natural magic and precipitation of crystals, most likely in a plutonic intrusion.
 Most worlds do not have these.